Frog and Toad Are Friends

 Frog and Toad Are Friends is an American children's picture book, written and illustrated by Arnold Lobel and published by Harper & Row in 1970.
-It inaugurated the Frog and Toad series, whose four books each comprises five easy-to-read short stories.
+It inaugurated the Frog and Toad series, whose four books each comprise five easy-to-read short stories.

 Summaries

 Spring

 Frog rushes over to Toad's house one fine spring morning in April, but Toad is not eager to get up.
 Frog eventually gets Toad up out of bed, and no sooner does he explain about the whole new year they will have together than Toad decides to go back to bed.
 Since Toad has slept since November, he asks Frog to come back to wake him up when it is half past May.
-Not wanting to be lonely until that time, Frog takes advantage of the fact that Toad has not changed his calendar since November and rips off the month pages until he reaches April, but rips off the April page as well and manages to get Toad out of bed to admire the beauty of spring.
+Not wanting to be lonely until that time, Frog takes advantage of the fact that Toad has not changed his calendar since November and rips off the month pages until he reaches April, but rips off the April page as well and manages to get Toad out of bed to admire the beauty of Summer.